SoSly/RiverTale/docs/features/rivers/Cell-based Networks Build Plan.md

 **Algorithm:**

-The refinement algorithm uses the same 7×7 subcell grid that Pass 2 will use for tributaries.
+The refinement algorithm uses a 7×7 subcell grid.
 Why 7×7?
 An odd subdivision guarantees a true center subcell on each edge—entry and exit points land in subcell 3 (indices 0-6), not on a boundary between cells.

-For each participating Pass 1 cell with inputs and outputs:
+For each participating cell with inputs and outputs:

 1. Identify entry subcell(s) — which subcell(s) contain the input edge center(s)
 2. Identify exit subcell — which subcell contains the output edge center